aporeto-inc/gaia/v1/doc/documentation.md

 #### `FQDN (string)`

 FQDN is the fully qualified domain name of the service.
 It is required for external API services.
-It can be deduced from a service discovery system in advanced environments.
+For HTTP services, FQND must match the host part of the URI that is used to call a service.
+It will be used for automatically generating service certificates for internal services.

 | Characteristics | Value  |
 | -               | -:     |